 Learn more about recent honors, appointments and publications at the University of Nebraska–Lincoln College of Business in this month's achievements column.
 The achievements of faculty, staff and students are grouped within the college’s three mission-focused goals of research + discovery, learning + transformation and connection + engagement.

 Research + Discovery

-- Ravi Agarwal, doctoral candidate, was selected as one of three award winners of the 2021 Institute for the Study of Business Markets (ISBM) Doctoral Support Award Competition.
+ON THE MARKET, was selected as one of three award winners of the 2021 Institute for the Study of Business Markets (ISBM) Doctoral Support Award Competition.
 He will receive a support award for his proposal, "Regulatory Focus in Key Account Management Teams, Governance Mechanisms and Solution Outcomes," and named an ISBM Doctoral Fellow.

 - Kyle Langvardt, assistant professor of law and entrepreneurship, was interviewed for a March 15 Omaha World-Herald article on the Charles W. Herbster gubernatorial campaign recently pulling a TV ad featuring law enforcement officials amid concerns that the ad violated state law.
 Langvardt teaches courses for the law and business minor.
 Read the Omaha World-Herald story.

 - Scott Swenseth, faculty director of Business Graduate Programs and associate professor of supply chain management and analytics, has been invited to serve on the Nebraska Department of Transportation (NDOT) Freight Advisory Committee to help update the Nebraska State Freight Plan.
 The committee acts in an advisory capacity to identify priorities, issues, projects and funding needs to promote freight movements in Nebraska.
 Once completed, the State Freight Plan allows NDOT to accurately understand the movement of goods within a larger geographic and economic framework and speculate on future trends, enabling the State to make sound decisions on public infrastructure investments.